 People who have pneumoconiosis might also develop other related conditions as a result of existing lung damage or inflammation, such as bronchitis, pulmonary hypertension or emphysema.
 These conditions can cause additional complications that accompany those of pneumoconiosis.

 Because pneumoconiosis symptoms can be so disruptive to day-to-day life, finding an effective treatment plan is incredibly important.
 Many people rely on treatments such as medications, supplemental oxygen and pulmonary rehabilitation to help alleviate their symptoms.
-Some individuals also consider alternative treatments, such as stem cell therapy, to further improve their quality of life.
+Some individuals also consider alternative treatments, such as cellular therapy, to further improve their quality of life.